omni-us/jsonargparse/CONTRIBUTING.rst

 command ``git push --no-verify``.

 Formatting of the code is done automatically by pre-commit.
-If some pre-commit hooks fail and you decide to skip them, the formatting will be automatically applied by a github action in pull requests.
+If some pre-commit hooks fail and you decide to skip them, formatting will be automatically applied by a GitHub action in pull requests.

 Documentation
 -------------